Kenya women's national volleyball team: 2021 Beach volleyball Olympic team

 Kenya also has a women's national beach volleyball team.
 The team that gained Kenya qualification for the postponed 2020 Summer Olympics was Yvonne Wavinya, Brackcides Agala, Phosca Kasisi and Gaudencia Makokha.
 They qualified when they won at the African Continental Cup Finals in Morocco in 2021.
 They gained victory in a final against the Nigeria women's national volleyball team.
 Wavinga and Kasisi beat Tochukwu Nnoruga and Albertina Francis 2-0 while Agala and Makokha beat the other Nigerian pair of Francisca Ikhiede and Amara Uchechukwu 2–1.

 Kenya's beach volleyballers were in the four Continental Cup winners with Argentina, Cuba and China.
 Kenya has never had a beach volleyball team at the Olympics and they are only the fourth African country to send a team.

 The four players who qualified will make up Kenya's Olympic beach volleyball team chosen by the coach Sammy Mulinge.
 They will compete initially with the teams from Brazil, the US and Latvia in pool D at the postponed 2020 Summer Olympics in Tokyo.
 The volleyballers stayed in Mombasa for training before flying to Tokyo.
 They were the African champions, but the pandemic meant that many of their future opponents had been able to play more matches.

 2021 Sitting Volleyball Paralympic team

 Kenya's sitting volleyball team failed to qualify in the round robin contests in Kigali in September 2019.
 Rwanda won the place putting Egypt into second place in the final.

+Current squad

+Roster for the 2024 Summer Olympics.